apache/fluo-website/docs/fluo/1.0.0-beta-1/metrics.md

 Since multiple processes can report the same metrics to services like Graphite or Ganglia, each process adds a unique id.
 When running in yarn, this id is of the format `worker-<instance id>` or `oracle-<instance id>`.
-When not running from yarn, this id consist of a hostname and a base36 long thats unique across all fluo processes.
+When not running from yarn, this id consist of a hostname and a base36 long that's unique across all fluo processes.
 In the table below this composite id is represented with `<pid>`.